dstackai/dstack/README.md

 dstack makes it easy to build AI apps and collaborate.

-* The platform is easily extensible through [providers](providers) that may add support for various languages, training and application frameworks, dev environments, etc.
 * You can define common tasks (such as preparing data, training models, running apps, etc.), as workflows and run them in the cloud with one command.
 * The platform automatically saves output artifacts in the cloud, and allow you to version them via tags to reuse and share with others.
 * You can configure your own cloud account (e.g. AWS, GCP, Azure, etc.)
+* The platform is easily extensible through [providers](providers).
+Provider add support for various languages, training and application frameworks, dev environments, etc.

 This repository contains the open source code of the built-in [providers](providers), the [CLI](cli), and [documentation](docs).